 Ethiopia was, in effect, a single party state until 1991 when EPRDF (Ethiopian People’s Revolutionary Democratic Front) came into power.
 Even after that, the state controlled all aspects of the lives of its citizens, and civil society and political opposition were not allowed to operate freely.
 Since becoming Prime Minister in 2018, Abiy Ahmed Ali has launched democratic reforms, including renewal of the electoral law, increasing the freedom of political parties, NGOs and media, and release of political prisoners.
 However, challenges still remain.
 With increased freedom, the control of the state has decreased which has given space for tension and even violent clashes driven by ethnic nationalism.

 Our work in Ethiopia

 Demo Finland has worked in Ethiopia since 2019, together with its partner Network of Ethiopian Women’s Associations (NEWA).
 Founded in 2003, NEWA aims to promote equality and women’s rights in all areas of society.
 The joint project strengthens women’s capacity and their political participation on a multi-party basis, and supports women’s active participation in elections both as voters and as candidates on regional and national levels.
 The project has produced a radio program that gives voices to women in leading positions, challenging the traditional notion that only men can be leaders.
 The project has also provided training for social media influencers on the barriers to political participation that women face.
 The project maps out gender plans of different political parties and provides a material package for training female politicians.
-The trainings include information on electoral laws, campaign techniques and communications.
-The trainings will gather women in politics from different parties and allow the participants to also gain experience of multi-party cooperation.
+The trainings included information on electoral laws, campaign techniques and communications.
+The trainings have gathered women in politics from different parties and allowed the participants to also gain experience of multi-party co.operation.

 Results of our work